SOFTS-White sugar climbs to 10-1/2 year high as supplies tighten

 * Robusta coffee supplies have also tightened in top producer Vietnam as farmers who had already sold most of their stocks refrained from releasing the remaining beans, traders said on Thursday.

-* Dealers said robusta coffee's discount to arabica has fallen sharply to about $1,580 a tonne, down from around $2,100 in mid-February.
+* Dealers said robusta coffee's discount to arabica has fallen sharply to about $1,580 a tonne from around $2,100 in mid-February.

 COCOA